Norman Denbigh Riley

 His first schooling took place at Dulwich College where his interest in natural history and Lepidoptera became evident.
 Richard South, the prominent entomologist was the Riley family's neighbour in Balham and encouraged Norman Riley in his hobby.
 After he finishing school Riley enrolled at the Imperial College in order to take a course in entomology, and managed to find work there as a demonstrator under Ray Lankester, who was then director of the British Museum.
 At age 21 he was appointed as an assistant in the Entomology Department.

 With the outbreak of World War I in 1914, Riley joined the Royal Army Service Corps, and saw service in France.
 At the end of the war he was discharged with the rank of captain and resumed his work at the museum, becoming keeper of entomology in 1932.
 He became dedicated to acquiring gifts and purchases of specimens to expand the collection of the museum, and succeeded in creating a research resource of international renown.

 Because of his easy and affable manner, Riley became popular as a committee-man and competently steered projects through financial and political pitfalls, becoming involved in national and international entomological matters.
 He served as both secretary and treasurer to the Entomological Society of London between 1926 and 1951, and was elected president in 1952.
 He was also a charter member of the Lepidopterists' Society and served on their council, being elected vice-president in 1954 and president in 1958.
 He also found time to be active in the Zoological Society of London.
-In 1923, on the retirement of Richard South, his boyhood mentor, Riley took over the running of a small, but popular periodical called the Entomologist's Monthly Magazine.
+In 1922, on the retirement of Richard South, his boyhood mentor, Riley took over the running of a small, but popular periodical called The Entomologist.